Formatting the spreadsheet problem generator

 II.
 Percentage and Currency

-If you encoded a number in a spreadsheet cell that is not yet formatted and typed the percent sign after that number, that cell will automatically be formatted into a percent.
-You may also format a cell by right-clicking on it, selecting "format cell", clicking the "Number" tab and selecting Percent from the choices.
+If you encoded a number in a spreadsheet cell that is not yet formatted and typed the percent sign after that number, that cell would automatically be formatted into a percent.
+You may also format a cell by right-clicking on it, selecting Format Cells, clicking the Number tab, and selecting Percent from the choices.
 After formatting this cell, any number that you encoded in this cell will automatically be formatted into percent.

-Currency is a number format that are similar to the normal decimal format except that it always include a currency sign (either before or after the number depending on the country of origin) and includes two decimal places to correspond to currency subunits such as centavo; these decimal places are set as zero and not removed if the amount of money is a whole number.
-Note that some currencies such as Tunisian dinar's milim and Kuwaiti dinar's fil are divided into 1000 instead of 100 subunits and thus such currency format should include three decimals or zeroes.
+Currency is a number format that is similar to the normal decimal format except that it always includes a currency sign and two decimal places to correspond to currency subunits such as centavo; these decimal places are set as zero and not removed if the amount of money is a whole number.
+Note that some currencies such as Tunisian dinar's milim and Kuwaiti dinar's fil are divided into 1000 instead of 100 subunits, and thus such currency format should include three decimals or zeroes.

-If you encoded the cell name of the cell containing a percentage or a currency in the word problem, the percentage value is automatically converted to decimal value and the currency is automatically stripped of the currency sign and trailing zeroes on the right side of decimal point.
-For example, you placed 12% in cell B3 and ₱ 1,000,000.00 (formatted as Currency » Php ₱ Hilagaynon in LibreOffice/OpenOffice Calc).
+If you encoded the cell name of the cell containing a percentage or a currency in the word problem, the percentage value is automatically converted to a decimal value, and the currency is automatically stripped of the currency sign and trailing zeroes on the right side of the decimal point.
+For example, you placed 12% in cell B3 and ₱ 1,000,000.00.
 Then, you encoded the following in a merged cell (or any cell containing the problem):

 ="A real estate broker closed a "&D3&" worth of land at "&B3&" commission.
 How much did he earn?"